DesktopMan/desticli/README.md

 ## Installation

-Desticli only depends on a recent version the _requests_ library.
+Desticli is written in Python and only depends on a recent version the _requests_ library.
 Install it with _pip_ and you should be good to go.

 ## Configuration

 Copy _config.example_ to _config.py_ and fill in the the fields.
+If you supply your PSN username and password in the config file the script will run without user interaction.
 Only API key and display name is required.
 Get the API key at:

 https://www.bungie.net/en/user/api

-Optional: If you supply your PSN username and password in the config file the script will run without user interaction.

 ## Usage

-Run _./desticli.py -h_ to get usage options.
+Run _python desticli.py -h_ to get usage options.

-See item groups below for a list of supported groups.

 ### *normalize* - Item normalization

 Evenly distributes the given items across all your characters.
 The vault will not be normalized but it must have one free general slot.

 ```
-./desticli.py normalize all
+python desticli.py normalize all
-./desticli.py normalize weapon_parts armor_materials
+python desticli.py normalize weapon_parts armor_materials
 ```

 #### Supported groups